 Phoenix Sky Harbor Airport Travel Tips

 Welcome to the Phoenix Sky Harbor Airport.
-Also known as America’s friendliness.
+Also known as America’s friendliness airport.

 Traveling can be stressful sometimes.
 Especially when you add in airport travel that’s surrounded by thousands of other people who are hustling to make the next segment of their adventure.